 Blueberry pie and vanilla ice cream is a match made in heaven.

-- 2 batches basic pie dough (see related recipe at left), or 2 purchased 9-inch pie shells
+- 2 batches basic pie dough, or 2 purchased 9-inch pie shells

 - 4 cups fresh or frozen blueberries